 As for seeing the dragons and the boat trip itself; we have a separate blog post – including amazing details and photos.

-Finally, it should be noted that various conservation ideas are currently being weighed by the Indonesian government which could increase fees and/or severely restrict access to Komodo National Park beginning in 2020.
+Finally, it should be noted that various conservation ideas are currently being weighed by the Indonesian government which could increase fees and/or severely restrict access to Komodo National Park.
 Anyone planning a visit should seek out the latest information in this regard.

 As always, happy trails & more beer!